Roti Island snake-necked turtle: History

 The Roti Island snake-necked turtle was split from the New Guinea snake-necked turtle and regarded as distinct species in 1994 after Dr. Anders Rhodin, director of the Chelonian Research Foundation in Lunenburg (Massachusetts), found differences between the two species.
 The first snake-necked turtles on Rote Island had been discovered in 1891 by George Albert Boulenger.

 Etymology

 Both the specific name, mccordi, and one of the common names, McCord's snakeneck turtle, are in honor of Dr. William Patrick McCord (born 1950), a veterinarian and turtle expert from Hopewell Junction, New York.

 Description

-The carapace of C. mccordi can reach a straight length of 18–24 cm.
+The carapace of Chelodina mccordi can reach a straight length of 18–24 cm.
 The color of the carapace is a pale grey brown.
 Occasionally there are also specimens which have a chestnut-coloured hue.
 The plastron is a pale buff white.
-The neck, which is nearly as long as the carapace, is dark brown on the upperparts with round tubercles.
-The underparts are light beige.
+The neck, which is nearly as long as the carapace, is dark brown on the upperpart with round tubercles.
+The underparts of the turtle are light beige.
 The iris is black surrounded by a white ring.